List of Publications

 Professor Duffy’s research aims to understand the neural events that permit sensory experience to shape brain development and function.
 His lab investigates cellular mechanisms that promote recovery from a vision impairment (amblyopia) caused by abnormal visual experience early in postnatal life.

-•Lingley AJ, Mitchell DE, Crowder NA, Duffy KR (in press) Modification of peak plasticity induced by brief dark exposure.
-Neural Plasticity.
+•Lingley AJ, Mitchell DE, Crowder NA, Duffy KR (2019) Modification of peak plasticity induced by brief dark exposure.
+Neural Plasticity 3198285.

 •Mitchell DE, Crowder NA, Duffy KR (2019) The critical period for darkness-induced recovery of the vision of the amblyopic eye following early monocular deprivation.
 Journal of vision 19: 25.